bachts2410136-eng/pp2025/README.md

 # USTH Advanced Python 2025

-- Your student ID: Tran Son Bach
+- Your student ID: 2410136
-- Your name: bachts2410136@usth.edu.vn
+- Your name:  Tran Son Bach
 - Your class: DS